ot4i/ace-demo-pipeline/README.md

   locally) and OpenShift can be used with the former, while the latter expects to deploy to the Cloud Pak for Integration (CP4i).
 - [ACE-as-a-Service](https://www.ibm.com/docs/en/app-connect/12.0?topic=app-connect-enterprise-as-service)
-  running on AWS.
+  (ACEaaS) running on AWS.
 This option requires an instance (which can be a trial instance) of ACEaaS to be available but does not require any software to be installed and the flows run entirely in the cloud.
 - An ACE integration node, using an existing ACE integration node.

 As can be seen from the diagram above, not all deployment options have been configured for all of